 The purpose of this letter report is to document the results of qualitative monitoring (horticultural) conducted for the Devil's Gate Reservoir Restoration Project (Project), located in the City of Pasadena, Los Angeles County, California.
 The Plant Establishment Period (PEP) monitoring was conducted in the planted and or seeded portions of the Phase 3 mitigation areas including DG-4 WOUS, DG-4 WOUS Connections, DG-4A, the Tire Wash, and the Side Slopes.
-Due to the timing of container plant and stake installation being late in the ideal planting season in DG-4 WOUS, DG-4 WOUS Connections, DG-4A, and the Tire Wash, these areas have not yet been seeded.
-In addition, only a portion of the Side Slopes have been seeded due to access issues in these areas from wet soils.
-The seeding in DG-4 WOUS, DG-4 WOUS Connections, DG-4A, the Tire Wash, and the remainder of the Side Slopes is planned for the fall/winter of 2023.
+Due to the timing of container plant and stake installation being late in the ideal planting season in DG-4 WOUS, DG-4 WOUS Connections, DG-4A, and the Tire Wash, these areas were not seeded during the initial seed application effort.
+In addition, only a portion of the Side Slopes was seeded during the initial seed application effort due to access issues in these areas from wet soils.
+The seeding in DG-4 WOUS, DG-4 WOUS Connections, DG-4A, the Tire Wash, and the remainder of the Side Slopes was completed during a follow-up seeding effort in November of 2023.
 The monitoring is being conducted in accordance with the Final Habitat Restoration Plan (HRP) for the Project.
 Active sediment removal is occurring on an annual basis within the sediment removal areas for the Project and habitat restoration is being conducted onsite around the perimeter of the sediment removal areas.